 Transfer to a serving bowl and add your toppings.

 Toppings are endless ⇒

-cacao nibs, berries, my homemade almond butter, flax seeds, shredded coconut or dash of almond milk
+cacao nibs, berries, flax seeds, nut butter, shredded coconut or a dash of almond milk

 Recipe serves two but if you double the recipe you’ll have a few extra servings for later in the week.
 Place in an airtight container and store in the refrigerator for up to 5 days.
 Warm up in a saucepan with a splash of almond milk.